sagemath/trac_to_gh/Issue 9942.md

 # Issue 9942: ECL is linkin to two libraries it does not need to (at least on OpenSolaris anyway)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9943

 Original creator: drkirkby